LucasOAlves/task-list-angular/README.md

 # TodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.4. and node version 14.21.3

 ## Development server